 Through a transhistorical study of a various styles and forms, this lecture/discussion class examines a variety of issues around gender and sexuality illuminated in the staging, performance, and practice of dance.
 Understanding dance as a focused site for conceptualizing how bodies make meaning, this course explores the social and historical configuration of dancing bodies and dance's capacity to form and transform social identities.
 Course work includes readings, performance viewings, presentations, and written assignments.

-Satisfies a major requirement in Gender & Sexuality Studies.
+Satisfies a requirement in the Gender & Sexuality Studies major and minor.